awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 1. Install the MXNet framework\.

    ```
+   cd ggc-mxnet-v1.2.1-python-raspi/
    ./mxnet_installer.sh
    ```
 **Note**
 You can continue to [Step 3: Create an MXNet Model Package](#package-ml-model) while the framework is being installed, but you must wait until the installation is complete before you proceed to [Step 4: Create and Publish a Lambda Function](#ml-console-create-lambda)\.
 You can optionally run unit tests to verify the installation\.
 To do so, add the `-u` option to the previous command\.
 If successful, each test logs a line in the terminal that ends with `ok`\.
 If all tests are successful, the final log statement contains `OK`\.
 Running unit tests increases the installation time\.

-   The script also creates a Lambda function deployment package named `greengrassObjectClassification.zip`\.
-This package contains the function code and dependencies, including the `mxnet` Python module required by Greengrass Lambda functions to work with MXNet models\.
+   The script also creates a Lambda function deployment package named `greengrassObjectClassification.zip` that contains the function code and dependencies\.
 You upload this deployment package later\.

 1. When the installation is complete, transfer `greengrassObjectClassification.zip` to your computer\.
 Depending on your environment, you can use the scp command or a utility such as [WinSCP](https://winscp.net/eng/download.php)\.